 Wes also has an extensive composting program that minimizes the campus’s excess food waste in student residences, Usdan, and some campus offices.
 While you’re in a first-year dorm, you’ll likely have to put all your eggshells, coffee grounds/filters, and fruit/veggie bits into a jar or something and use one of the 14 compost collection bins that are around campus.
 By the time you’re in a program house or apartment-style dorm, you’ll likely have a communal blue compost bucket actually inside much closer to your place of residence.
 If you have questions or want your own compost bucket, email ecofacilitators(at)wes or wesleyancompost(at)gmail(dot)com to get some answers.

 Additionally, groups like the Food Rescue Program work to divert food waste, taking foods that would usually be wasted from Pi, our dining halls, and areas in Middletown to schools and homeless shelters in the area.
 Click here if you’re interested in any of the university’s housing and hunger programs.
-However this year, due to COVID, the Jewett Center for Community partnerships is suspending all civic engagement programs.

 If you want to get directly involved in sustainability initiatives on campus, there are many student groups you can get involved with.
 If soil gets you going (not just pregnant ladies are into that), then you should walk or bike down to Long Lane Farm, Wes’s student-run farm.
 You could also join forces with the wild kids over at WILD Wes (Working for Intelligent Landscape Design @ Wesleyan), who are currently using sustainable permaculture techniques to continue planting on the original WestCo site and move on to other sites on campus (like the Butts courtyard).
-It’s worth contacting both Long Lane and WILD Wes to find out if there are opportunities available this year with COIVD and all.

 If you’re looking for a current list of environmentally-minded student groups the office of sustainability keeps a great updated list.
 You could also become an Eco Facilitator and help new froshies like yourself navigate the world of energy conservation, composting, and recycling.
 The office of sustainability also hosts a bunch of internships that are worth checking out.